Frustrated Abraham stopped from taking penalty by Chelsea captain Azpilicueta as Jorginho scores his second | Goal.com

 Jorginho is the Blues' designated penalty taker, with the former Napoli star having already scored a penalty in the 3-1 win over Brighton in Chelsea's opening league fixture of the season.

-He also took one and scored in the shoot-out defeat to Tottenham in the Carabao Cup fourth round, with Mason Mount's effort wide of the target ultimately costing his side.
+He also took one and scored in the shoot-out defeat to Tottenham in the Carabao Cup fourth round, with Mason Mount's effort, that was smashed wide of the target, ultimately costing his side.

 Abraham, though, had other ideas.